TheSphynxoid/HBH.Audio.OpenAL/README.md

 # HBH.Audio.OpenAL
-A OpenAL Wrapper for .NET
+A OpenAL Soft Wrapper for .NET